iOS 14.5 update release date, news and the new features it brings to your iPhone

 While it isn't as big an update as we expect from iOS 15 - that isn’t expected to land in its finished form until September - it’s still adding a bunch of new features and improvements to your iPhone.

 What does iOS 14.5 bring?
-Some of these are handy upgrades, like an alternative to Face ID that lets you unlock your iPhone by wearing an Apple Watch.
+For starters, handy upgrades like an alternative to Face ID that lets you unlock your iPhone by wearing an Apple Watch.
 There are also new Siri voices (and no more default voice), and a way to recalibrate your iPhone's battery life estimates to correct faulty readings.

-Below, we’ve highlighted the seven best things coming in iOS 14.5 plus provided you with all the rest of the latest details.
+Below, we’ve highlighted the seven best things coming to your phones with iOS 14.5, including how they work and why you should give them a try.

 iOS 14.5 has begun rolling out around the world, so you're able to download the latest software onto your iPhone now.